DETAILED ACTION

 As for dependent claims 10 and 11, these claims recite limitations that further define the abstract idea noted in independent claims 1, 12 and 13.
 Additionally, they recite the following additional limitations:

-The additional element of a Web search is recited at a high level of generality such that it amounts to no more than instructions to apply the judicial exception in a generic technological environment.
-Even in combination, this additional element does not integrate the abstract idea into a practical application and does not amount to significantly more than the abstract idea itself.
+The additional elements of a Web search is recited at a high level of generality such that they amount to no more than instructions to apply the judicial exception in a generic technological environment.
+Even in combination, these additional elements do not integrate the abstract idea into a practical application and do not amount to significantly more than the abstract idea itself.
 Accordingly, under the Alice/Mayo test, claims 1-13 are ineligible.

 Claim Rejections - 35 USC § 103